 Integrated Community Support (ICS)

-Provides support to people with a severe and enduring mental health diagnosis and complex mental health needs by referral only.
+Provides support to people with complex mental health needs, by referral only.
 It consists of the following teams and provisions:

 The Reablement Programme team provides a short-term intensive support programme for people with severe and enduring mental health problems to enable and/or improve transitions (e.g. hospital discharge)